Quinnipiac University Summer Camp and Pre-College Program Policies

 While travel insurance may assist participants with travel costs in the event of an emergency, it will not satisfy Quinnipiac summer program’s medical insurance requirement, as many policies do not cover medical bills.
 Participants will be required to submit proof of U.S.-based health insurance prior to their arrival to campus.

-Our medical forms will be made accessible via the CampDoc.com platform.
-Participants will not be allowed to participate in our programs without a complete medical form.
+Our medical forms will be made accessible during the registration process.
+Participants will not be allowed to participate in our programs without complete medical forms and necessary waivers.

 If a participant has particular dietary restrictions or preferences, our residential staff will work with that participant to help identify ways of managing their dietary needs.

-Participants will not utilize the Quinnipiac Student Health Center, but will be taken to an urgent care, and/or the emergency room upon request of the parent(s) or in an emergency situation.
-A staff member will remain with the participant and keep in close communication with the on-site office and/or parent/guardian.
+Participants will be taken to an urgent care, and/or the emergency room upon request of the parent(s) or in an emergency situation.
+Two staff members will remain with the participant and keep in close communication with the on-site office and/or parent/guardian.

 In order to complete their medical forms, international participants will be required to submit a negative TB test.